Our Impacts

 Evaluation Results

-Our most recent impact evaluation occurred in early 2019.
 Our approach wasn't fancy or expensive.
 Instead, it tested a foundational assumption that financing village-led projects without any sort of preconceived development agenda would allow local communities to illuminate development pathways obscured from the outside.
 In other words, we funded a bunch of projects, collected a bunch of development indicators, and tested whether anything had changed.

 Did communitites improve and, if so, how?
 Here's what we found.
 For starters, while control villages exhibited a 19% increase in overall development score over four years, partner villages posted a whopping 73% increase during the same timeframe.
 This result was statistically significant at the 1% level.
 The table below reveals which of the 25 development data metrics we use contributed to this development surge by treatment villages.